Rahma-Talahmeh/Graduation-Project/Python/README.md

 ---

 ## Notes / To-Do
-- Ensure the camera is positioned properly for vehicle detection.
-- `COOLDOWN` can be adjusted to avoid frequent gate opening.
+The current camera module performs **vehicle detection only** based on motion detection.
-- Future integration with license plate recognition for automatic vehicle identification.
+- License plate recognition is **not implemented yet**.
+- Future work includes integrating **OCR (Optical Character Recognition)** to detect the **vehicle plate number** after a car is detected.
+- The OCR module will extract and return the plate number to be used for gate control and system logging.